Goal 17: Strengthen the means of implementation and revitalize the global partnership for sustainable development

 Educational Outreach

 The SDG Initiative Webinar series provides a free, interactive opportunity to highlight and share the work of UMN SDG related research, outreach and education.
-In 2020, the webinar series focused on issues tied to inequality with a focus on Minnesota and included discussions on food insecurity, inequality in our communities, sustainable housing and access to clean water.
+Some years, the webinar series has focused on one overarching issue (like inequality in 2020) and connected it back to Minnesota and the interconnectedness of the SDGs by including discussions on food insecurity, inequality in our communities, sustainable housing and access to clean water throughout the year.

 The Clean Energy Resource Teams (CERTs) are focused on connecting individuals and communities in Minnesota to the resources they need to identify and implement community-based clean energy projects.
 Since 2006, CERTs has awarded nearly 400 energy seed grants totaling over $1.3 million.